 Grinszstejn noted that HIV prevalence among men who have sex with men, MSM, is very high; in Rio de Janeiro and São Paulo HIV prevalence among MSM is 18 15% and% respectively.
 Other regional cities such as Salvador (about 6.5%) and Recife (with 4%) have a lower prevalence but to Manaus, in the heart of the Amazon has 8% prevalence.

-The study was open to MSM and transgender aged 18 years or more than the year before, had had 2 or more partners for unprotected anal sex, or 2 or more partners of HIV-positive anal sex (regardless of condom use) or a diagnosis of a sexually transmitted bacterial infection (STI).
+The study was open to MSM and transgender people aged 18 years or older who, in the previous year, had had 2 or more unprotected anal sex partners, or 2 or more HIV-positive anal sex partners (regardless of the use of condom) or a diagnosis of a sexually transmitted bacterial infection (STD).

 On the USP website, the study was announced, but clinic participants were responsible for self-referral; in other 2 sites, the reference (adherence to the protocol) could be on the part of the participants in the right way or be referred by their doctor.
 A total of 986 people were addressed or referred to.
 These 82 (8%) ended up having an HIV + diagnosis already on enrollment, while 106 did not meet the risk criteria.
 The remaining 798 were invited for an initial screening visit and of these, 490 (61%) participated.
 At this point, more 3 people tested HIV-positive and some others were declassified from the study for clinical reasons, such as chronic kidney disease; 427 participated in their first sign-up visit.

-A total of 409 people started PrEP. -pouco More of 400 initially planned.
-This represents a 51% of PrEP funding among all those who were potentially eligible.
-6% (24 individuals) were transgender women; although this is still a relatively small number represents the highest proportion of trans people so far enrolled in a study of PrEP and it is encouraging that 67% of potentially eligible transgender women have started PrEP.
+A total of 409 people started PrEP. - little more than the initially planned 400.
+This represents an 51% PrEP uptake among all those who were potentially eligible.
+6% (24 individuals) were transgender women; While this is still a relatively small number, it represents the largest proportion of transgender persons hitherto recruited in a PrEP study and it is encouraging that 67% of potentially eligible transgender women have started PrEP.

 A higher proportion of potentially eligible persons (78%) in said fully self USP site started PrEP than any of the other sites 2 (62,5 on the CRT) and 38,5 Fiocruz; Qualitative research attempts to elucidate the differences in recruitment rates.